jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 We need both the ability to infer the current type of the matching callbacks and to maintain the relationship with the type map in the inferred types.
 We use a reverse mapped type to get both things done.
 The upper bound of `FS` ensures that `fs` will have __all__ the keys specified in `FuncRecord`, while the intersection in the reverse mapped type with `keyof FuncRecord` ensures that `fs` will have __only__ the keys specified in `FuncRecord`.

 The key we specify in the reverse mapped type is kinda special: we need that `FS[K]` to make sure there's a candidate for each key `K` from which the reverse mapped type can figure out the value of `FS[K]`.
 Then, by intersecting it with `(v: TypeMap[K]) => ReturnType<FS[K]>`, we ensure the connection with the type map for the input type, without really imposing anything on the return type of the matching callbacks.
-Moreover, we need to make sure TypeScript knows that for each key `K`, the corresponding callback in `fs` actually returns `ReturnType<FS[K]>`, since that's the return type of the `match` function.
+Moreover, we need to make sure TypeScript knows that for each key `K`, the corresponding callback in `fs` actually returns `ReturnType<FS[K]>`, since that is the return type of the `match` function.

 [Link to the playground](https://www.typescriptlang.org/play?target=99&jsx=0&ts=5.4.0-dev.20240115&ssl=20&ssc=73&pln=20&pc=90#code/C4TwDgpgBAKuEFkCGYoF4oG8BQU9QDsAuQgVwFsAjCAJwBpd8BnEp4GgSwIHMH8pKJSgHthAGwhIC2AL4BubNlCQoANSRjSEAEoQAxsJoATADwBpKBAAewCASNMoAawghhAM1jxkqDC7eecJA+AHzoWIwA2gAKUFxQZgC6JDj8TlxGJNEK-ABuJEGIKDGJOVDyspFJCkrwUABipAR6ugbG4alQMXEEzq4eXsEoyVAAFPmDRWAlAJToYU1OBMIA7gQKFdjuTXrAHMK95EjAegAW5pY2dg59AZM+dA0Aype29o6Nza2GRiGjjDR9BN1JodPofuYQnwoO4WFguhZ4v4BvUXgAyW4onbfYwjVFVRJQDGjcYFbzFJJzNBhXTAUg0AiFEz4pIhOYybAzEi0+mM+DMp4EsKdQF0hkwpiRQF6XIAOnS9kSo2lctyMw2igMBDYUGlsI6jDwxDGxoIFGoNCpYV6ACooAAmaF4OGjOFsTg8K1QJiy9gccijGZOgQkUaCASiCRSLlkKi0eZjShQAD8UAAjFASAAGGayRRHE6nUaYZwZEgAIgI5ceEwALPbyo89UxcwB6VtQAB6yewBbOxdL9grTGrUAm5b0HCQwnLjd1+lhbY73d7x37JYVmSg5coo4m7g0TGgMibC5b2HbXeTQA).

 &nbsp;

-## What I don't like...
+## What I don't like

 It is usually more idiomatic to first define the components of a (discriminated) union and then create the union using the `|` operator, rather than encapsulating everything in a complex and obscure type function, as done with `ValueRecord`: